Seeking refuge in US, children fleeing danger are expelled

 They joined a large group of migrants leaving Honduras in hopes of reaching the U.S, he said.
 After the group split up in Guatemala, a man took him and his sister through Mexico and to the border.

 The siblings crossed the border around July 21 and were apprehended by Border Patrol agents, the boy said.
 Based on his description, it appears he and his sister were detained at the Border Patrol’s central processing center in McAllen, Texas, where children and adults are separated into large cages of chain-link fencing.
-Opened during the administration of former President Barack Obama, the same processing center was used two years ago to detain hundreds of parents and children separated by the Trump administration’s zero-tolerance policy.
+Opened during the Obama administration, the same processing center was used two years ago to detain hundreds of parents and children separated by the Trump administration’s zero-tolerance policy.

 The boy said he was held in a cage with about 20 other boys his age and older.
 He was separated from his sister but could see her from a distance in another enclosure.